bndtools/bndtools.github.io/installation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ry6XNGm7C-k" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To get then started with the [bndtools Workspace model](concepts.html), install a workspace from a template:
+To get then started with the [bndtools Workspace model](concepts.html), you can follow some videos that can get you started.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/N5pX01XTCBE" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Enhancements